Mk1806/alx-system_engineering-devops/0x02-shell_redirections/README.md

  12. A script that displays the 10 newest files in the current directory (one file per line)
  13. A script that takes a list of words as input and prints only words that appear exactly once.
  14. A script that displays lines containing the pattern "root" from the file /etc/passwd.
+ 15. A script that displays the number of lines that contain the pattern "bin" in the file /etc/passwd.